-I work with clients to solve complex problems using evidence-based design, collaborative writing and co-creation processes, and consultative research.
+I work with clients to solve complex problems using methodologies drawn from monitoring and evaluation, agile project management, and design thinking.

 With experience on several governing boards, and seven years as a leader in the tech for social change field, I can help teams, networks and organizations to work together to co-create strategies.
 Through a combination of facilitated workshop activities, consultative research and collaborative writing, I'll support your stakeholders to work as a team to create a document that everyone feels ownership of.

 An experienced speaker and writer, I advocate for inclusive technology, evidence-based decision-making, effective philanthropy in social change tech, and ethics and responsible data.
 You can read many of my blog posts on SIMLab.org and on my Medium profile.
 Selected bibliography and recordings appear below:

-With over a decade of non-profit experience, seven years at the forefront of social change technology practice, knowledge of humanitarian aid, international development, human rights and humanitarian law, and a track record leading software development at a successful, global non-profit platform, I specialize in inclusive technology and practitioner-friendly thinking that puts communities at the heart of social change work.
+With over a decade of non-profit experience, seven years at the forefront of social change technology practice, knowledge of humanitarian aid, international development, human rights and humanitarian law, and a track record leading software development at a successful, global non-profit platform, I specialize in inclusive technology and practitioner-friendly approach that puts communities at the heart of social change work.
 I bring together methodologies from M&E, agile, and design thinking to solve problems and co-create solutions.

-An experienced non-profit leader and consultant, I started my career at the British Red Cross, working on international humanitarian policy, accountability, partnerships and best practice.
+I started my career at the British Red Cross, working on humanitarian policy, accountability, and learning.
 In 2010, I joined FrontlineSMS, where I helped turn an open-source platform into a non-profit business, and took the software from 25,000 downloads to 250,000, and from desktop to cloud in just two years.
 I have served on the Boards of ELRHA and the CDAC Network and the funding committee of the Humanitarian Innovation Fund, and was a founding member of the H2H Network.

 In 2018, SIMLab is closing, and I'll be looking for my next challenge.

 LL.M International Development Law and Human Rights, Distinction